monktastic/evil/index.md

     >
     > It also can imply a sense of resilience and adaptability; just as an organism can survive damage to one part by relying on others, a "distributed organism" of evil might not be easily eradicated because its diffuse nature allows it to continue functioning even if one aspect is addressed or reformed.

 [^racism]: Obviously skin color is a much more ridiculous reason to set ourselves apart than, say, moral attitudes (which we have some control over).
 But at the very deepest level, even those don't define us.
 Again, this isn't something I can prove to you, but part of you knows it.
-But regardless of your beliefs on this matter, it is possible to _see_ that part of you is simply looking for an outlet for cruelty, and "bad people" are the last remaining socially-acceptable avenue for it.
+But regardless of your beliefs on this matter, it is possible to see unmistakably that it is rooted in the same desire to elevate yourself at the expense of others.

 [^conspiracy]: Our cumulative self-deception effectively _compels_ the existence of evil people running the show, on whom our externalized blame can be entirely pinned.
 Which isn't to say that we shouldn't hold them fully responsible for their actions—just that if we do it with contempt, we are secretly instructing reality to immediately fill the shoes.
 All that changes is the details of their evil.

 [^contempt]: To be clear, contempt for ideas or behavior can be perfectly healthy.

 [^prophecy]: Obviously our own perception has only so much effect, but it is _far_ more powerful than we realize because our perception goes far deeper than we realize.

+[^genocide]: Note that genocides generally start with dehumanization.
+The Nazis referred to Jews as 'vermin' and during the genocide in Rwanda, Tutsis were referred to as 'cockroaches.'